mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/creating-clusters/index.md

 You are now going to follow the same pattern to create `kubernetes-cluster2` as used to create the first cluster, `kubernetes-cluster1`.

-It is a good practice to use of a different keypair to be used with the service account, so as to not mix this keypair up with any of the others we are using.
+It is a good practice to use a different keypair with the service account, so as to not mix this keypair up with any of the others we are using.
 As before, paste in the following snippets to your CLI, just as we just did for the first cluster:

-1. <strong>Create the</strong> `kubernetes-cluster2` <strong>service account:</strong>
+1. Create the `kubernetes-cluster2` service account:

     ```bash
     dcos security org service-accounts keypair kube2-priv.pem kube2-pub.pem